MIDS-scaling-up/v2/week06/labs/facenet-lab/Readme.md

 ```
 docker run --rm --runtime nvidia -p 8888:8888 -ti facenet
 ```
 Open your browser and point it to port 8888.
-When prompted for password, enter `nvidia`
+When prompted for password, enter the token from `docker logs`

 Navigate to `facenet_pytorch/examples` ; examine and run `facedetect_cv2.ipynb` .
 You should already be familiar with this functionality from homework 3.
 For now, just observe the accuracy and execution time of this script.